AI Summary of Peer-Reviewed Research

 Research area:Business, Management and AccountingArtificial Intelligence ApplicationsArtificial Intelligence

-What the study found: The study argues that artificial intelligence (AI) and machine learning (ML) are transforming international business (IB) research by enabling analysis of large-scale, multimodal data and by uncovering patterns that support theoretical and empirical advances.
+The authors conclude that artificial intelligence (AI) and machine learning (ML) are changing international business (IB) research by making it possible to analyze large, multimodal data and find patterns that support theoretical and empirical advances.
+They also present AI and ML as more than tools, describing them as forces that may reshape the future of IB research.

 Key points